ovmm-logoaa1

 Dave Dunbar Memorial Award

-Congratulations to our 2022 Dave Dunbar Memorial Award recipients Paul and Michelle Duchateau.
-Joel Messer, left, presented the award to Paul.
+Congratulations to our 2024 Dave Dunbar Memorial Award recipients Logan Fetters and family.
+Paul and Michelle Duchateau, right, presented the award.

 John Deere’s First 100 Years